 What is the difference between reverse logistics and returns management?

 Reverse logistics refers to end-to-end supply chain management associated with transporting a product back from the end customer to the supplier, or otherwise disposing of the product.
 Returns management refers to the solution or process that you use in order to control the reverse logistics process.

 What is a reverse logistics company?

-Some 3PL companies focus solely on order fulfillment, while others are able to provide omnichannel solutions, including returns management, no matter where the point of sale took place.
-Other reverse logistics options include recycling plants and donation centers.
+Some 3PL companies focus solely on order fulfilment, while others are able to provide omnichannel solutions, including returns management, no matter where the point of sale took place.
+Other reverse logistics options include recycling plants and donation centres.

 Does ShipBob offer reverse logistics services?